rmccrear/lv-3-may-2024/README.md

 - Day 4: Reading from and writing to Firestore from the Next.js application.
 - Day 5: Best practices for Firebase security and rules.

-## Week 7: Capstone Project Development
+## Week 7: Capstone Project Development - Community Market App

-- Day 1: Capstone project planning and setup; scope definition.
+- Day 1: Capstone project planning and setup; defining scope for the community market app.
 - Day 2: Starting capstone project with Next.js and Firebase integration.
 - Day 3: Implementing styling with Sass and Tailwind CSS in the capstone project.
 - Day 4: Writing basic tests for the capstone project with Jest.